 What makes white oak so water-resistant?
 It’s filled with something called tyloses.
 This material occurs naturally within white oak and blocks water movement within the wood.
 Red oak, on the other hand, doesn’t contain tyloses—which is why it’s not nearly as water-resistant.

-Aside from being a great water-resistant wood flooring material, white oak is also one of the top outdoor flooring options around.
+Aside from being a great water-resistant wood flooring material, white oak is also one of the top outdoor flooring options around, and (as with its hardness level), oak flooring costs are also the standard by which all other wood floor costs are measured.

 #2.
 Teak: full of resin, oil, and shine